Position

 Q: Can I grow Japanese Aralia indoors?

 A: Yes!
-Fatsia japonica does well indoors if it gets plenty of indirect light.
+Fatsia japonica thrives indoors when provided with ample indirect light.
 Keep it warm and away from draughts.

 Q: When’s the best time to plant Japanese Aralia?